 So yes.
 This toy is body-safe.
 Can I say anything else positive about it?
 I’m honestly really struggling.

-On the back of the Multifun box, Satisfyer has helpfully (and I use this word in the loosest possible sense) included diagrams of different ways to use this toy on both a vulva and a penis.
-Being the dutiful and diligent toy testers that we are, we tried all of them (except the “hang it off your balls” one, because even Mr C&K’s tolerance for doing weird shit to his genitals for the readers has its limits.)
+On the back of the Multifun box, Satisfyer has helpfully (and I use the word “helpfully” in the loosest possible sense) included diagrams of different ways to use this toy on both a vulva and a penis.
+Being the dutiful and diligent toy testers that we are, we tried all of them (except the “hang it off your balls” one, because even Mr C&K’s tolerance for doing weird shit to his genitals for the benefit of my readers has its limits.)

 Hanging it around Mr C&K’s penis in various configurations produced no greater reaction than “well… that’s kind of in the way.”